 Since the divorce decree or other order must accurately reflect the children’s best interests, Florida judges may look at a number of factors to assist in this determination.
 Some of these factors include:

 - Parental Preferences: Some parents are perfectly happy to be weekend dads or moms.
 Perhaps they want the flexibility that such an arrangement often brings or they want to avoid a custody fight at all costs.
 In many cases, there is no “winner” in such contests, at least in the long term.

 - Putting Children First: Would the parent truly act in the best interests of the children, or are the children more of a “trophy”?

 - Current Environment: There is an old saying that “possession is nine-tenths of the law.”
 If the children are living with one parent after a separation and that arrangement is working reasonably well, most judges would hesitate to overturn it.
 That’s one reason why the temporary hearing is so important in divorce cases.
 If you do not make a convincing case then, you may not have another chance to do so.

 - Ability to Co-Parent: As mentioned earlier, courts look very unfavorably on parents who do not share information and generally make the timesharing arrangement as contentious as possible.

 Another factor is the mental or physical health of a parent.
 This factor also illustrates some aspects of a parenting plan modification action in Florida.
 For example, if Mother has a substance abuse problem, the judge may limit her visitation with the children.
 If she later overcomes that addiction, she may have grounds for a modification action.

-Some Practical Solutions in Dade City
+Some Practical Solutions in Wesley Chapel

 In our experience, there are essentially two kinds of divorced couples.
 Some get along fairly well, and some do not get along at all.
 There is rarely a middle ground.